search Where Thought Leaders go for Growth

 ☝️ Keep in mind that an incident management process goes beyond simply resolving an IT problem.
 It provides solid support for the company's business functions, reducing the number of slowdowns or stoppages that impact on sales.

-Example of a 5-step incident management procedure
+Example of a 7-step IT incident management procedure

-#1 Identify and record the incident
+#1 Identifying and recording the incident

 To begin with, you need to identify the incident, specifying :

-• its name and number,
+• its name and identification number

-• the identity of the person responsible,
+• the identity of the person responsible ;

-• the date on which the incident occurred,
+• the date ;

 • and above all its characteristics (nature, severity and impact on operations).